chrisly42/mc68000-asm-plugin/README.md

 However, this does not need to be a programming error.
 Advanced coders sometimes make use of the fact that instructions do not change condition codes and thus optimize the order of execution.

+#### M68kUnresolvedReference - Unresolved label/symbol/macro reference

+Points out unresolved references such for global and local labels, macros or symbols.
+Right now, missing symbol and global label references are shown only as weak warnings as missing macro evaluation will not resolve symbols defined via `STRUCT` macros.

 ### Documentation provider